 A study of confidence intervals, hypothesis testing, statistical inference, regression analysis, and analysis of variance, this course uses in-depth investigations with descriptive and inferential statistics.
 Students will complete a final project in which they design a study, collect and analyze data, and present a summary of their findings.

 This course is an introduction to cryptography from the Caesar cipher to modern schemes including the RSA encryption.
 We will develop both the mathematics and programming skills needed to understand these schemes and implement them using Python.
 This is a self-contained course, and no prior knowledge of cryptography or programming is required for this course.

 Students investigate, find models, determine strengths and weaknesses of models and create summaries of their findings.
-The topics include techniques that would better prepare students for the Math Modeling Competition as well as AMC12.
+The topics include techniques that would better prepare students for the Math Modeling Competition.
 This course is recommended for students interested in applied math or engineering.